Homeschooling Your Three Year Old

 1. Coloring: Don’t worry about coloring in the lines or creating drawings that look realistic.
-This is all about building up muscles in the hand and making sure they know how to hold a pencil, crayon, paintbrush and marker correctly.
+This is about building up muscles in their hand and ensuring they know how to correctly hold a pencil, crayon, paintbrush, and marker.

-2. Stickers: Give you child a sheet of stickers to peel off and let them place them on a piece of paper.
-If they are having trouble peeling the stickers off just bend one small corner so they can grab it a bit easier.
+2. Stickers: Give your child a sheet of stickers to peel off and let them place them on a piece of paper.
+If they are having trouble peeling the stickers off, just bend one small corner so they can grab it a bit easier.

 3. Tearing paper and gluing: Give your child paper (old magazines are a great choice) and let them tear it up into any size they want.
 Then show them how to put glue on the torn paper and then glue it onto a whole sheet to create a work of art!

-4. Cutting and gluing: Give your child paper (magazines are a great choice) and scissors and let them go to town.
-They may just make fringe like cuts or end up actually being able to cut large and small chunks off.
-Just let them do whatever they want and then show them how to put glue on the cut paper and glue it onto the whole sheet.
+4. Cutting and gluing: Give your child paper (magazines are a great choice) and scissors, and let them go to town.
+They may just make fringe-like cuts or end up being able to cut large and small chunks off.
+Let them do whatever they want, and then show them how to put glue on the cut paper and glue it onto the whole sheet.

-5. Beginning Writing: Give your child a piece of paper and a pencil and teach them to draw lines top to bottom, left to right and round and round (circles).
+5. Beginning Writing: Give your child a piece of paper and a pencil and teach them to draw lines top to bottom, left to right, and round and round (circles).
 Coach them at first by holding their hand while repeating the directions.
-Do one whole page of top to bottom another of left to right etc. Soon they can do it on their own.
-When they are doing well fold the paper in half to give them a smaller space to practice on.
+Do one whole page from top to bottom, another from left to right, etc. Soon they can do it on their own.
+When they are doing well, fold the paper in half to give them a smaller space to practice.
 This teaches them to start using smaller motions.

-6. Name Tracing: When they have a pretty solid handle on Beginning writing they are ready for this.
-Write their name on a peice of paper in a dark marker (NOT in all capitol letters do it the regular way with only the first letter a capitol).
-As you write it say their name, then each letter out loud and when you are done say their name again as you draw a line under it from left to right.
-Now hold their hand and help them do the same with a lighter colored marker.
-Eventually they can trace it on their own.
+6. Name Tracing: When they have a pretty solid handle on Beginning writing, they are ready for this.
+Write their name on a piece of paper in a dark marker (NOT in all capital letters.
+Do it the regular way with only the first letter a capital).
+As you write it say their name, then each letter out loud, and when you are done, say their name again as you draw a line under it from left to right.
+Hold their hand and help them do the same with a lighter colored marker.
+Eventually, they can trace it on their own.

-7. Crafts: Playdough, slime, gluing Popsicle sticks together, stamping…any of these fun craft ideas make perfect seat work activities.
+7. Crafts: Playdough, slime, gluing Popsicle sticks together, stamping…any fun craft ideas make perfect seatwork activities.

 Reading Readiness Ideas

 1. Read: Read anything your child wants, even if it’s the same three books over and over every day.
 A comic book, a catalog, anything at all.
-Reading to your child is the number one thing that you can do to prepare them to be successful in school.
-Talk about how the pictures and words go together, run your finger along the words as you read and let them turn the pages.
+Reading to your child is the number one thing you can do to prepare them to succeed in school.
+Talk about how the pictures and words go together, run your finger along the words as you read, and let them turn the pages.

 2. Sing: Sing songs with your child.
 Songs with motions are especially fun for everyone!